beling/book-pl/src/ch20-03-graceful-shutdown-and-cleanup.md

 is received.

-With these changes, the code will compile and continue to function in the same way as it did after Listing 20-20.
+With these changes, the code will compile and continue to function in the same way as it did after listing 20-20.
 But we’ll get a warning because we aren’t creating any messages of the `Terminate` variety.
-Let’s fix this warning by changing our `Drop` implementation to look like Listing 20-24.
+Let’s fix this warning by changing our `Drop` implementation to look like listing 20-24.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch20-web-server/listing-20-24/src/lib.rs:here}}